nf-core/detaxizer/docs/usage.md

 > [!NOTE]
 > Be aware that the `tax2filter` (default _Homo sapiens_) has to be in the provided kraken2 database (if kraken2 is used) and that the reference for bbduk (provided by the `fasta_bbduk` parameter) should contain the taxa to filter/assess if it is wanted to assess/remove the same taxa as in `tax2filter`.
 This overlap in the databases is not checked by the pipeline.
 To filter out/assess taxa with bbduk only, the `tax2filter` parameter is not needed but a fasta file with references of these taxa has to be provided.

+> [!TIP]
+> The choice of database matters for performance and computational requirements as described in our [benchmarking study](https://doi.org/10.1101/2025.03.27.645632).

+> [!TIP]
+> Local and remote databases can be used.
+However, remote databases can complicate caching, so that resuming or repeating will re-download large database files (indicated by `staging foreign file`).
+It is recommended instead to pre-download remote databases and refer to local copies.

 ### kraken2